Hydropower produced 89.4% of Norway's electricity in March, equivalent to 13.06 terawatt-hours (TWh), according to Statistics Norway (SSB) on Monday.

 In addition to hydropower, the country produced 9.5% of its electricity from wind power and 1.1% from thermal power.

 The country's total electricity production amounted to 14.61 TWh in March.

-The largest share of consumption composed of the extraction of crude petroleum and natural gas, and power-intensive manufacturing.
+The largest share of consumption was for the extraction of crude petroleum and natural gas, and power-intensive manufacturing.

-The Nordic country's electricity consumption increased by 0.7% in March, compared to the same period last year.
+The Nordic country's electricity consumption decreased by 5.8% in March, compared to the same period last year.

 By Murat Temizer